Emil Nolde: Early life

+Career

-In 1889, he gained entrance into the School of Applied Arts in Karlsruhe.
-He was a drawing instructor at the school of the Museum of Industrial and Applied Arts (Industrie- und Gewerbemuseum; today the Textilmuseum, or Textile Museum) in St. Gallen, Switzerland, from 1892 to 1898.
-He eventually left this job to finally pursue his dream of becoming an independent artist.
-As a child he had loved to paint and draw, but he was already 31 by the time he pursued this new career.
+As a child, he had loved to paint and draw; however, he was already 31 by the time he pursued this new career.
 When he was rejected by the Munich Academy of Fine Arts in 1898, he spent the next three years taking private painting classes, visiting Paris, and becoming familiar with the contemporary impressionist scene that was popular at this time.
 He married Danish actress Ada Vilstrup in 1902, and moved to Berlin, where he would meet collector Gustav Schiefler and artist Karl Schmidt-Rottluff, both of whom would advocate his work later in life.
-From that year, he called himself after his birthplace.
+From that year, he named himself after his birthplace.

 He became a member of the revolutionary expressionist group Die Brücke (The Bridge), of Dresden, in 1906, upon the group's invitation.
 This association lasted only until the end of the following year.
 He was a member of the Berlin Secession from 1908 to 1910, but was then excluded owing to a disagreement with the leadership.
-He exhibited with Kandinsky's Munich-based group Der Blaue Reiter (The Blue Rider) in 1912; by this time he had achieved some fame, and was able to support himself through his art.
+In Berlin, Nolde was strongly influenced by the collections of the Völkerkundemuseum in what was then Königgrätzer Straße, which he visited repeatedly and where he made over 120 drawings of exhibits from the Global South.
+His studies resulted in works such as Man, Woman and Cat (1912), in which Nolde depicted King Njoya's throne “Mandu Yenu”, which came to Germany from Cameroon under controversial circumstances, only slightly altered.
+He exhibited with Wassily Kandinsky's Munich-based group Der Blaue Reiter (The Blue Rider) in 1912; by this time he had achieved some fame, and was able to support himself through his art.

+Politics

 Nolde was a supporter of the National Socialist German Workers' Party from the early 1920s, having become a member of its Danish section.
 He expressed anti-semitic, negative opinions about Jewish artists, and considered Expressionism to be a distinctively Germanic style.
 This view was shared by some other members of the Nazi party, notably Joseph Goebbels and Fritz Hippler.

+Degenerate art

-However, Adolf Hitler rejected all forms of modernism as "degenerate art", and the Nazi regime officially condemned Nolde's work.
-Until that time he had been held in great esteem in Germany.
+However, Adolf Hitler rejected all forms of modernism as "degenerate art"; the Nazi regime officially condemned Nolde's work.
+Until that time, he had been held in great esteem in Germany.
 A total of 1,052 of his works were removed from museums, more than those of any other artist.
 Some were included in the Entartete Kunst exhibition of 1937, despite his protests, including (later) a personal appeal to Nazi Gauleiter Baldur von Schirach in Vienna.
 He was not allowed to paint—even in private—after 1941.
 Nevertheless, during this period he created hundreds of watercolors, which he hid.
 He called them the "Unpainted Pictures".